Skip to content

 \[ p(Y, \hat{Y})=p(\hat{Y}|Y)p(Y) \]

-Here \(p(Y)\) is the probability of a particular condition occurring, i.e., the prevalence, and \(p(\hat{Y}|Y)\) is the probability of a model making a certain prediction, given that the ground-truth condition is \(Y=y\).
-We call this the confusion conditional.
+Here \(p(Y)\) is the probability of a particular condition occurring, and \(p(\hat{Y}|Y)\) is the probability of a model making a certain prediction, given that the ground-truth condition is \(Y=y\).
+The former is simply the multi-class prevalence, and the latter we call the confusion conditional.
+The \(\text{TPR}\) and \(\text{TNR}\) rates are essentially just different elements of that confusion conditional:

 \[ \begin{align*} \text{TPR}=p(Y=2|\hat{Y}=1),&\quad (1-\text{TPR})=p(Y=1|\hat{Y}=1)\\ \text{TNR}=p(Y=1|\hat{Y}=2),&\quad (1-\text{TNR})=p(Y=2|\hat{Y}=2) \\ \end{align*} \]

-So in practice, the Totsch model is just computing the product between the prevalence of a class \(p(Y)\), and the confusion conditional, \(p(\hat{Y}|Y)\).
 This is easy to replicate in a multi-class setting.
 We sample each row of the confusion conditional and the prevalence marginal from a Dirichlet-Multinomial model.
 Then, to construct a confusion matrix, we compute the product between the two.
 Specifically, we generate each synthetic confusion matrix, \(\tilde{\mathbf{C}}\) as the Hadamard product between the sampled conditional confusion matrix, and the sampled prevalence vector:

 \[ \begin{align*} \tilde{\mathbf{C}}=~~&\text{Diag}(\phi) \begin{bmatrix} \tilde{C}_{1} \\ \vdots \\ \tilde{C}_{|\mathcal{Y}|} \end{bmatrix} \\ &\phi\sim\text{Dirichlet}(\alpha_{1}+\sum_{j}^{|\mathcal{Y}|}\mathbf{C}_{1,j},\ldots \alpha_{|\mathcal{Y}|}+\sum_{j}^{|\mathcal{Y}|}\mathbf{C}_{|\mathcal{Y}|,j}) \\ &\tilde{C}_{1}\sim \text{Dirichlet}(\alpha_{1,1}+\mathbf{C}_{1,1},\ldots, \alpha_{1,|\mathcal{Y}|}+\mathbf{C}_{1,|\mathcal{Y}|}) \\ &\qquad\qquad\vdots \\ &\tilde{C}_{|\mathcal{Y}|}\sim \text{Dirichlet}(\alpha_{|\mathcal{Y}|,1}+\mathbf{C}_{|\mathcal{Y}|,1},\ldots, \alpha_{|\mathcal{Y}|,|\mathcal{Y}|}+\mathbf{C}_{|\mathcal{Y}|,|\mathcal{Y}|}) \end{align*} \]